TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/$SUPER readme.txt

  1. R-drops-items.js

 Player Phase Animations, which adds a third choice to the Real Battle config option: show full animations only on player phase, and show map animations on other phases.
+Also lets user reverse the config option by holding Cycle (A/S keys, LB/RB buttons).
+Think "Hold L to Skip" from 3DS FE.
  1. R-player-only-battle.js

 Unit Roster, which adds new options to the map commands that allow you to view the full rosters of player, enemy, and ally units on the field, including plenty of information about all of them and allowing you to snap your cursor to a unit by selecting them in the menu.